ScreenSaverGallery/windows/README.md

 ## Features
 - Display a variety of digital and online artworks as a screensaver.
 - Control screensaver's sound by mute or unmute them in the ScreenSaverGallery options by setting browser navigator param `muted=true`.
-- Allow or dissable potentially inappropriate content in the ScreenSaverGallery options by setting browser navigator param `adult=false`.
+- Allow or dissable potentially inappropriate or sensitive content in the ScreenSaverGallery options by setting browser navigator param `sensitive=false`.
 - Support service worker for offline mode.

 ## History